farhi/matlab-skychart/README.md

 >> sc = skychart
 ```

 displays the view at the current UTC and location.
 The location is obtained from the closes network router (requires internet connection).
 Else defaults to Grenoble.
-Ypu can change the location by giving its GPS coordinates with e.g. (in [deg]):
+You can change the location by giving its GPS coordinates with e.g. (in [deg]):

 ```matlab
 >> sc.place = [5.7 45.2]